 4. Hydration and Nutrition:

-• Stay Hydrated: Stay well-hydrated throughout the trek, and aim to drink at least 2-3 liters a day.
-Hydration prevents altitude sickness and allows your body to function with normal energy levels.
+- Stay Hydrated: Stay well hydrated throughout the trek, and aim to drink at least 2-3 liters per day.
+Hydration prevents altitude sickness and helps your body maintain normal energy levels.

-• Balanced Diet: Carbohydrates, protein, and fat are nutrients that energize the body for long days of trekking.
-Nuts, energy bars, and dried fruits can provide quick energy-snacking options.
+- Balanced Diet: Carbohydrates, protein, and fat are nutrients that energize the body for long days of trekking.
+Nuts, energy bars, and dried fruit can provide quick energy as snacking options.

 Your body needs a proper diet, rest, and hydration to trek.
-While teahouses are available along the trail.
+At the same time, teahouses are available along the trail.
 You will get simple meals and basic beds.
-Knowing what to expect and how to prepare can make these essentials more comfortable.
+Knowing what to expect and how to prepare can make these essentials easier to handle.

 Food Options on the Trail